aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/cells-formatting/number-settings/format-number-to-percentage/_index.md

 ### Step 3: Access the Worksheet

 You need to access the worksheet where you want to format numbers to percentages.
-If you're working with a new workbook, you'll likely be working with the first worksheet.
+If you’re working with a new workbook, you’ll likely be working with the first worksheet.

 ### Step 4: Apply Percentage Formatting

-To format a cell or a range of cells to display numbers as percentages, you'll need to set the cell's or range's style number format to a percentage format.
+To format a cell or a range of cells to display numbers as percentages, you’ll need to set the cell’s or range’s style number format to a percentage format.
 For a range of cells, you would loop through the range and apply the style to each cell individually.

 ### Step 5: Save the Workbook